MM520J/reactcircleci/projects/project2b/README.md

 When we are describing something we typically link together and modify different descriptors with common words like *and*, *or*, *not*.
 For example: "His name is Cliff AND he is older than 18 AND (he likes Lego OR he likes chocolate)."
-Here I added parenthesis to remove a
+Here I added parenthesis to remove ambiguity.
+If we changed the syntax of